 As a drink

-Fresh sweet whey from cheesemaking is actually very sweet.
-I like to drink it straight or mix it into a yummy beverage.
+Fresh sweet whey from cheesemaking is actually quite sweet.
+My kids like to drink it straight or mix it into a yummy beverage.

 Here are a few drinks to enjoy!